MicrosoftDocs/azure-devops-docs/docs/work/productivity/productivity-tips.md

 ##Keyboard shortcuts

 >[!NOTE]
-><b>Feature availability: </b>Global and hub-specific keyboard shortcuts are only available from Team Services or the web portal for TFS 2015.2 or later version.
+><b>Feature availability: </b>Global and hub-specific keyboard shortcuts are only available from VSTS or the web portal for TFS 2015.2 or later version.

 Type **?** to access the [Global and hub-specific shortcuts](../../reference/keyboard-shortcuts.md).
 Each hub will display shortcuts that work specifically within the selected hub.